Monday, 31 August 2015

 METHOD :

 Mix together the lemon juice & water, add to the boiling milk slowly.
-As soon as the milk curdles, switch off the gas!
+As soon as the milk curdles, switch off the gas stove!

-Take a thin white cloth and strain the cheese immediately.
+Take a thin, clean white cloth, strain the cheese immediately.
 Hold it under the tap to get rid of the smell of the lemon.

 Tie it to the tap & hang for about 45 minutes to an hour.